Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 A stock has an expected return of 15% and a volatility of 20%.
 But how much of that risk and return are related to the market as a whole?
 The less that can be attributed to the behaviour of the market, the better will that stock be for diversification purposes.

 ### <span style="color:red"> Explanation</span>
-CAPM simultaneously simplified Markowitz’s **Modern Portfolio Theory (MPT)**, made it more practical and introduced the idea of specific and systematic risk.
+CAPM simultaneously simplified Markowitz's **Modern Portfolio Theory (MPT)**, made it more practical and introduced the idea of specific and systematic risk.
 Whereas MPT has arbitrary correlation between all investments, **CAPM**, in its basic form, only links investments via the market as a whole.
 CAPM is an example of an equilibrium model, as opposed to a no-arbitrage model such as **Black–Scholes**.

 The mathematics of CAPM is very simple.
 We relate the random return on the ith investment, $R_i$, to the random return on the market as a whole (or some representative index),$R_M$ by
 $$R_{i}=\alpha_{i} +\beta_{i} R_{M}+\varepsilon_{i}   $$